Olympics-Boxing-Harrington, Cruz win lightweight golds on final day in Tokyo | Sports-Games

 In the men's lightweight final Cruz won the first round comfortably, sticking and moving as Davis controlled the center of the ring, but in the second the American tightened up his guard and landed some heavy right hands.
 The final minute of the third round turned into a slugging match as both fighters tried to convince the judges that the gold should be theirs, with the Cuban having his hand raised.

-The 15th and final day of the boxing program continue with medals to be decided in the women's middleweight and men's super-heavyweight classes.
+The 15th and final day of the boxing program will be rounded off with the men's super-heavyweight gold medal match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)